audrey352/PHYS457/README.md

 nmax
 ```

-For testing purposes, an additional python script is provided to plot the results from numerov_test
+For testing purposes, an additional Jupyter Notebook is provided to plot the results from numerov_test.